 While interviewing a pregnant woman, you need to weigh the pros against the cons.
 You need to gauge the skills and abilities of the candidate.
 See how these skills are useful in the field.
 You must check whether she really possesses the talent to shoulder the responsibility the designation demands.

 You also need to keep in mind the different concessions that her stage demands.
 The leaves, and special concessions as any woman rightly deserves.
-Check whether she will still prove an asset to the organisation.
+Check whether she will still prove an asset to the organization.
 If she has it in her, she should not be deprived of the position she deserves just because of her pregnancy.
 A recruiter needs to keep an open mind.

 4. Ask The Common Questions that are Asked in Most Job Interviews:

 There are a series of common questions asked during most job interviews.
 These could be of different levels based on the type of job for which the interview is being taken.
 There is a round of general questions that try to understand the basic background of the candidate.
 Here is a set of questions asked with this purpose in mind:

 - What is your educational qualification?